alexbassmusic/magnet/README.md

 Magnet
 ======

-Magnet component.
-Joomla based component, that helps to retrieve customers back to the Your e-shop.
+Magnet component.The Joomla based component, that helps to retrieve customers back to the Your e-shop.